cogentcore/core/README.md

 # TODO

 * TextView:
+    + draw bg at least even when empty -- blank proj should look like something is there
 	+ losing line numbers when typing new text, in some select cases
 	+ word-level functions: forward, back, delete etc.  ctrl+ backspace is back.
 	+ optimize wraparound multi-span rendering -- if no change in start of line, don't re render!